 “2020 is a major turning point for America – attacks on democracy, rampant voter suppression, rising income inequality and now, the coronavirus pandemic– all reveal what marginalized people have always known to be true,” said Crystal Hayling, Executive Director.
 “Working people are getting left behind, and Libra is dedicated to lifting up people-powered solutions that strengthen public health and advance social and environmental justice.”

-The Foundation supports organizations in the program areas of criminal justice and social policy, gender justice, and environmental and climate justice.
+The Foundation supports organizations in the program areas of criminal justice and social justice, gender justice, and environmental and climate justice.
 This latest docket includes existing grantee partners that are organizing locally and trans-locally to build a world where low-income communities of color have the power to determine their own freedom, define safety, and thrive in healthy environments.
 Libra also prioritized organizations whose leadership reflects those that they serve, and especially supports groups led by women and nonbinary, trans, and queer people of color, migrants, the formerly incarcerated, and other marginalized identities.

 Libra is calling on other funders to listen deeply to their grantee partners and ramp up their grantmaking at this urgent juncture.
 “We are inspired by and grateful for our community of movement leaders and allied funders that is pushing us to step it up by increasing Libra’s grantmaking, removing requirements, taking bold action, and being humble,” said Crystal Hayling.
 “These organizations are generative, they are visionary, and they are responding to COVID-19 in a way that keeps us connected to who we are and what we are fighting for.”